 Have you ever heard of the Flying Dutchman?
 No?
 Nor of the Wandering Jew?
 Well, it doesn’t matter.
 I’ll tell you about them in the right place; and about Helen and Joris, Adam and Konstam, and Vanessa, the sister Adam wanted to sell as a slave.
 They were all Homeward Bounders like me.
 And I’ll tell you about Them too, who made us that way.

-The Homeward Bounders (1981) by Diana Wynne Jones is the rare type of book where the first paragraph shown above tells readers everything they can expect from it.
+The Homeward Bounders (1981) by Diana Wynne Jones (find it on Bookshop) is the rare type of book where the first paragraph shown above tells readers everything they can expect from it.
 For those who would like further elaboration, though, I offer my own summary.

 The first twelve years of Jamie’s life were pretty great.
 Unfortunately it goes downhill after some badly timed exploring when Jamie finds himself in a mysterious garden that seems to have passed notice by his entire city.
 Inside the garden, in a building hidden from prying eyes, mysterious hooded figures lurk playing a strange game with the entire world as their game board.